 - The Japanese, especially those who live in Tokyo, work hard and value comfort and time.
 Vending machines are a quick and easy option.

 - Falling birth rates, an aging population, and a lack of immigration have led to both increases in prices and reductions in staff.
-It’s cheaper to install a vending machine and let it do its job than opening a convenience store and paying employees.
+It’s cheaper to install a vending machine and let it do its job than to open a convenience store and pay employees.

 - Robotics and automation are two things that are very much valued in Japan.
 In fact, the Japanese are pioneers in automation products, so it’s no surprise vending machines are so popular.

 Vending Machines and Coffee in Japan

 Coffee arrived in Japan long before vending machines did.
 It was 1877 when the first coffee beans made their way into the country 1877, back when Japanese migrant workers were sending them home from Brazil.
 From independent coffee shops to cutting-edge technology, coffee has been thriving in Japan for decades.